 In this example, the MetroCluster Resources icon is red, indicating that the MetroCluster resources are in contention.
 You position your cursor over the icon to display a description of the icon.
-At the top of the page in the event ID, the cluster name identifies the name of the cluster on which the event was detected.

 - 3. Make a note of the cluster name and the event detection time, which you can use to analyze performance events on the partner cluster. - 4.
 In the charts, review the victim workloads to confirm that their response times are higher than the performance threshold.